RKaurB/rkaurb/README.md

 <br>

-I'm a motivated aspiring software developer, currently self-learning with Angela Yu and Colt Steele's Web Development Bootcamps via Udemy.
+I'm a motivated aspiring software engineer, and [BNTA](https://techacademy.brightnetwork.co.uk/) Cohort 4 member.
 <br>

 <!-- My background is in law and cognitive neuroscience. -->